Goldman Sachs Group Analysts Give Iberdrola (BME:IBE) a €11.00 Price Target

-Goldman Sachs Group set a €11.00 ($12.36) target price on Iberdrola (BME:IBE) in a research note published on Wednesday, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Iberdrola (BME:IBE) has been assigned a €11.00 ($12.36) target price by stock analysts at Goldman Sachs Group in a note issued to investors on Wednesday, Borsen Zeitung reports.
+The firm currently has a “buy” rating on the stock.

 Receive News & Ratings for Iberdrola Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Iberdrola and related companies with MarketBeat.com's FREE daily email newsletter.